Shog9/flagtools/README.md

 This script will only work for diamond moderators or staff of the Stack Exchange Network on those sites where they have diamonds.
 The information below is based on the moderator view.
 Some details may vary in a minor way for staff users.

-To use, have a current version of Chrome or Firefox with a current version of a userscript manager - generally [Tampermonkey](https://tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/).
-Install the script by viewing the [raw file](../../raw/master/MonicasFlagToC.user.js) on the GitHub Project page.

-This userscript is also compatable with Firefox for Android if using a script manager and the full site page view.

-### Compatable Moderator Userscripts
+### Compatible Moderator Userscripts

 This is a brief list of Moderator Userscripts that are known to be usable (or not) in conjunction with Flag ToC on the question page.
 Userscript links below are to RAW install files.

-#### Compatable:
+#### Compatible:
 - [animuson](https://github.com/animuson)'s [Stack Exchange Moderator Tools Improved (SEMTI)](https://github.com/animuson/se-mod-tools-improved/raw/master/better-mod-tools.user.js).
 - [ArtOfCode](https://github.com/ArtOfCode-)'s [Move SE Mod Info](https://github.com/ArtOfCode-/Userscripts/raw/master/stackexchange/mod/move_mod_info.user.js)

-#### Incompatable:
+#### Incompatible:
-- ArtOfCode's [Show Comment Flagger](https://github.com/ArtOfCode-/Userscripts/raw/master/stackexchange/mod/comment_flagger.user.js) userscript is not compatable with Flag ToC, so having it will not reveal who flagged comments on the question page while Flag ToC is active.
+- ArtOfCode's [Show Comment Flagger](https://github.com/ArtOfCode-/Userscripts/raw/master/stackexchange/mod/comment_flagger.user.js) userscript is not compatible with Flag ToC, so having it will not reveal who flagged comments on the question page while Flag ToC is active.
 Flagger usernames can still be viewed on the flags dashboard or by temporarily disabling Flag ToC.
 Both userscripts can be active simultaneously without causing any errors.

 <a id="overview"></a>
 ## Overview

 Flag ToC works by moving the flag content from the vertically-scrolling Waffle Bar directly onto the page with the Waffle Bar becoming a table-of-contents listing all posts (identified by post type and username) with active flags and type of flag.
-While the native Waffle Bar is useful on questions with few flags, the more flags that exist on a Q&A thread, the more real estate the bar takes up, and the more searching the moderator has to do to match up the flag with the flagged post or comment and see it in context.
+While the native Waffle Bar is useful on questions with few flags, the more flags that exist on a Q&A thread, the more real estate the bar takes up, and the more searching a moderator has to do to match up the flag with the flagged post or comment and see it in context.

 When it comes to comments, the content is duplicated, as the comment text appears both on the page and in the Waffle Bar.
 On sites with huge volumes of comment flags, this makes for a lot of scrolling inside the Waffle Bar to review the flags and it's still often necessary (or at least helpful) to see them in context with the rest of the (unflagged) comments.

-Compare, these two images are the native view and Flag ToC view of the same post with many flags:
+Compare: the two images below are the native view and Flag ToC view of the same post with many flags:

 The native view of a question with lots of flags: